kzmeyao/sando/src/posts/costa-rica/osa-peninsula.md

 regionHierarchy: 'Puerto Jimenez, Costa Rica'
 ---

 I learned English from nature books.
 The first time I stepped into a public library after moving to the United States, I fell in love with the nature section.
 The photographs of lush jungles and exotic animals overwhelmed me and I found myself spellbound by evolution and biodiversity.
 Therefore, I have always wanted to visit Costa Rica, a country that harbors a staggering 5% of the world’s biodiversity.
-After researching for the trip and happening upon a remote destination called the Osa Peninsula, I just had to pack my bags and visit _"the most biologically intense place on Earth"_.
+After researching this country and happening upon a remote destination called the Osa Peninsula, I just had to pack my bags and visit _"the most biologically intense place on Earth"_.

 <figure>